Have questions? We're here.

 • 1 Breakfast

-Beyond its imposing fortifications, Edinburgh was a center of political intrigue, and a gathering place where clan leaders negotiated, celebrated, and sometimes clashed, leading to dangerous liaisons and hidden nooks and crannies scattered throughout the city.
-Today, visitors are encouraged to explore Edinburgh’s royal residences, museums and galleries to uncover these stories and witness firsthand the secrets that have shaped its unique identity.
-Edinburgh stands as a living testament to Scotland’s resilience and spirit, where the legacies of saints and national heroes merge with the city’s enduring royal heritage in a puzzle of history and legend.
+Beyond its imposing fortifications, Edinburgh was a center of political intrigue and a gathering place where clan leaders negotiated, celebrated, and sometimes clashed, leading to dangerous liaisons and hidden nooks and crannies throughout the city.
+Today, visitors are encouraged to explore Edinburgh’s royal residences, museums, and galleries to uncover these stories and witness firsthand the secrets that have shaped its unique identity.
+Edinburgh is a living testament to Scotland’s resilience and spirit, where the legacies of saints and national heroes merge with the city’s enduring royal heritage in a puzzle of history and legend.

-The experiences this morning showcase a myriad of classic sites, gifting you an afternoon to enjoy the city independently, before all gather this evening for a Farewell Event of Scottish proportions.
+Your experiences this morning showcase many classic sites, gifting you an afternoon to enjoy the city independently before you gather this evening for a Farewell Event of Scottish proportions.

-Personalise your exploration with the included ‘Your Choice’ experiences.
+Personalize your exploration with your included ‘Your Choice’ experiences.

 Option 1 – Morning experience: The Royal Mile and Edinburgh Castle

-Scotland’s most famous mile awaits this morning, promising a fascinating journey as your guide shares quirky tales and local gems.
+This morning, Scotland’s most famous mile awaits you, promising a fascinating journey as your guide shares quirky tales and local gems.
 Immerse yourself in the rich Scottish history woven into the medieval labyrinth of cobblestone alleyways and tenements.
 Along the Royal Mile, discover the captivating St Giles’ Cathedral, the historical Parliament Square, and the storied John Knox House.
 This UNESCO World Heritage Site is brimming with secrets and unforgettable stories, offering an experience you won’t want to miss.

 Option 2 – Morning experience: The Underground World of Edinburgh and Edinburgh Castle